Skip to content

 ByThe user who took or imported the snapshot.

-The list view follows the platform's Selected Application behavior - with an Application selected, the list filters to it and the Application column is hidden; with no selection, the list spans every Application you have access to and the column is shown.
-Taking a new snapshot uses the same flow: with an Application selected, the snapshot is taken against that Application; without one, you choose which Application to snapshot before confirming.
+The list view follows the platform's Selected Application behavior, with an Application selected, the list filters to that Application's snapshots; with no selection, the list spans every Application you have access to plus the environment-scope snapshots, and the Application column is shown.

 From a row, the available actions are Apply, Export, and Delete.
 Above the list, a primary Take snapshot button creates a new entry, and an Import button brings in a snapshot file from disk.

-1. Confirm or edit the auto-generated name.
-Optionally add a Description to record why this snapshot was taken — both can also be edited later from the list.
+2. Confirm or edit the auto-generated Name.
+Optionally add a Description to record why this snapshot was taken, both can also be edited later from the list.

-4. Click Take snapshot.
+5. Click Take snapshot.
 The new snapshot appears at the top of the list, marked Taken in the Source column and tagged with your username under By.
+A lock indicator appears on the row if the snapshot contains an encrypted payload.

-Why two passwords?
-Confirming the password twice catches typos at creation time.
-Once a snapshot is encrypted, there is no way to recover the password.
+Two password fields, one password.
+Confirming twice catches typos at creation time; once the snapshot is sealed, there is no way to recover the password.

-Applying a snapshot replaces the application's current configuration with the contents of that snapshot.
-It does not require a password — snapshots already in the list are decrypted in place when needed.
+Applying a snapshot replaces the current configuration with the contents of that snapshot.
+An Application-scope snapshot replaces the configuration of that Application; an environment-scope snapshot replaces the configuration of every Application it covers.
+No password is needed, snapshots already in the list are decrypted in place when needed.

 1. Locate the snapshot in the list and click Apply on its row.

 3. Confirm to proceed.
-The application is rebuilt from the snapshot.
+The Application (or every Application in the environment, for an environment-scope snapshot) is rebuilt from the snapshot.

 ⚠️